kyma-project/test-infra/docs/prow/kyma-release-process.md

 }
 ```
 In the example above, we run job's test for given component for every release (see `tester.GetAllKymaReleaseBranches()`).
-If there will be no changes in Prow job definitions between releases, modification of tests is not needed (except modyfing function `GetAllKymaReleaseBranches`).
+If there will be no changes in Prow job definitions between releases, modification of tests is not needed (except global modification of the `GetAllKymaReleaseBranches` function).

 Last thing that needs to be done in this phase is to modify branch protection rules.
 Because some jobs are triggered manually, we need to mark them explicitly as required in branch-protection configuration file (`prow/config.yaml`).